 - To develop and enhance critical-thinking skills.

-Note: UNI 100 will not be required for incoming students in the fall of 2020; however, students must still complete the total number of credits required by their program (generally 60 for an associate degree and 120 for a bachelor's degree) to graduate.
+Note: As of publication of this catalog, UNI 100 will not be required for incoming students in the Fall of 2021; however, students must still complete the total number of credits required by their program (generally 60 for an associate degree and 120 for a bachelor's degree) to graduate.